agalias-diploma/export-jsx-to-pdf/ReadME.txt

 No, this isn’t a duplicate.
 Confusingly, it has a similar name, but it a completely different library.
 React-PDF is a library to display PDFs on the web as an svg or canvas.
 As a tip, this library doesn't have a "@" in the name.

+usePDF Web only
+React-pdf now ships a hook called usePDF that enables accessing all PDF creation capabilities via a React hook API.
+This is great if you need more control over how the document gets rendered or how often it's updated.
 -------------------------------------------------------------------------------------------------------
 Ofc, files should be saved in .jsx format